Okasha-001/honeypot-manager/README.md

 ---
 <p align="center">
-  Developed with ❤️ for the Cybersecurity Community
+  Developed with ❤️ for the ONIX Community
 </p>